-The deadlines for defending theses and dissertations and for submitting the final, polished copies come very early in the semester of completion and are published in the calendar section of the Graduate Catalog and are announced by the graduate director each semester.
+The deadlines for defending theses and dissertations and for submitting the final, polished copies come early in the semester of completion and are published in the Graduate Studies Calendar and announced by the graduate director each semester.
 Students are responsible for knowing the deadlines they must meet in order to graduate and to make sure they complete their work in good time to meet those deadlines.